gt-sse-center/autora-user-cookiecutter/docs/index.md

   - If you don't see the location, select one now (click on the `pencil-symbol` and then on `Done` in the pop-up window).

 ## Set Up The Project On Your System
-To set up an online AutoRA closed-loop you need both `Python` and `node`.
+To set up an online AutoRA closed-loop you need both `Python` and `Node`.

 You should also consider using an IDE.
 We recommend: